githubtraining/community-contributors/CONTRIBUTING.md

 1. Once you've created the draft version, you can use the Course Builder to make changes.
 For more information on how to make changes, check out the [documentation](https://lab.github.com/docs/writing-quickstart)
 1. Commit your changes to your branch
 1. Open a pull request in the parent repository with:
-    - base branch: the master branch of the course repository
+    - base branch: the default branch of the course repository, usually `main`
     - compare branch: the branch containing your commits in your fork
 1. Request a review from the Learning Lab team (this should be automatically requested)